pupil-labs/pupil-docs/user-docs/pupil-player.md

 This plugin uses fiducial markers ([apriltag](https://april.eecs.umich.edu/software/apriltag.html)) to build a 3d model of the environment and track the headset's pose within it.

-See the [detailed data format section](#detailed-data-format) on information about the exported data.
+See the [detailed data format section](#detailed-data-format) for more information about the exported data.

 ### Export